knectardev/k6_minimal/README.md

 ## Contact

-For questions about this portfolio or optimization process, contact the development team.
+For questions about this portfolio or technical issues, contact the development team.